TrashAlert/fleet-tracker/README.md

 * * * * * cd /var/www/fleet-tracker && php artisan schedule:run >> /dev/null 2>&1
 ```

-Point nginx at `/var/www/fleet-tracker/public` and ensure the web user can read
+Point nginx at `/var/www/fleet-tracker/public`. **Delivery-proof photos are
-`storage/app/public` (delivery-proof photos are served from there via
-`storage:link`).
+private** — stored on `storage/app/private/delivery-proofs/` and served only
+through the authenticated, role-scoped route `GET /fleet/api/shipments/{id}/photo`
+(never a public URL).
+On deploy, run the one-time move of any existing files from
+`storage/app/public/delivery-proofs/` to `storage/app/private/delivery-proofs/`.

 ---